Ambassador Lindy Boggs

 While in Congress, Lindy was a founder and Secretary of the Congressional Women’s Caucus, a powerful bipartisan force initiating policies for critical issues like Social Security, pensions and education.
 She served on the Appropriations Committee and on the Select Committee on Children, Youth and Families, where she chaired the Crisis Intervention Task Force.
 Lindy spearheaded legislation to give women access to credit and fought for civil rights, equal pay and helping the underprivileged.
 Her work was instrumental to establishing the House of Ruth, a safe haven for victims of domestic violence and their children.

 Even after her “retirement” from Congress, Lindy posted a series of positions that most “active” people would envy, such as her recent positions as Vice President of the National Science Foundation and Vice President of the National Archives.
 Her special interest in scientific research and technological development earned her a place on several scientific committees – not easy for someone who’s not a scientist!

 The depths of her contributions locally and to all of America, her courage and perseverance, her insight and leadership, continue to inspire us all.
-For that, we are proud to present Ambassador Lindy Boggs as your game eight Peoples Health Champion.
+For that, we are proud to present Ambassador Lindy Boggs as your game eight Tenet Choices Champion.

 If you think about it, you probably know a Champion.

 A Champion may even be you.
 Nominate yourself or someone you know—like a relative, co-worker or neighbor—as a Peoples Health Champion.